-The Director of Education and the Executive Director will conduct the review of the appeal before it is submitted to the designated corporate staff for final determination on approving or denying the appeal.
-Should the appeal be granted, the student will regain FSA eligibility, while meeting the requirements as specified in the student's academic plan.
+The Director of Education and the Executive Director will conduct the review of the appeal before it is submitted to the designated main office staff for final approval or denial.
+Should the appeal be granted, the student will regain FSA Eligibility and must meet the requirements as specified in the academic plan.
 If the student fails to meet the terms of the academic plan at any time, the student will be dismissed.
 Any decision resulting from the review of an appeal is final and may not be further appealed.
 The result of the appeal (approved or denied) will be provided to the student in writing.
 A student may be granted more than one probation period.